iamenr0s/ansible-role-k8s/README.md

 ### Common Issues

-- Repo not found: ensure `k8s_version_channel` matches an existing pkgs.k8s.io channel (e.g., `v1.30`).
+- Repo not found or signature errors: ensure `k8s_version_channel` exists (e.g., `v1.32`) and that apt uses the `signed-by` keyring prepared by the role on Debian/Ubuntu.
-- Missing dependency role: run `ansible-galaxy install -r requirements.yml` before applying this role.
+- Missing dependencies: run `ansible-galaxy install -r requirements.yml` before applying this role.

 ## License